Radiy Khabirov: Biography

 Khabirov was born in the village of Sayranovo in the Ishimbaysky District of Bashkir ASSR.
-From 1982 until 1984, he served in the Soviet Army, and from 1984, he was a student at BashSU as well as assistant of the Department of State Law and Soviet Building of the Law Faculty in the same university and chairman of the trade union committee of students.
+He is an ethnic Bashkir.
+From 1982 until 1984, he served in the Soviet Army.
+From 1984, he was a student at BashSU as well as assistant of the Department of State Law and Soviet Building of the law faculty in the same university; at the same time, he was chairman of the trade union committee of students.
 During 1992–1994 he was an undergraduate student at Bilkent University.

 From 1994 until 1998, Khabirov was a senior lecturer at the Faculty of Law, BSU.
-From 1998 until 2002, he served as an assistant professor and deputy dean of the Law Faculty of BSU.
+From 1998 until 2002, he served as an assistant professor and deputy dean of the law faculty of BSU.

-From 2002 until 2003 he served as acting director and then director of the Law Institute in Bashkir State University.
+From 2002 until 2003, he served as acting director and then director of the Law Institute in Bashkir State University.

-Since September 2003 until July 2008, Khabirov was head of the Administration of the President of the Republic of Bashkortostan.
+Between September 2003 and July 2008, Khabirov was head of the Administration of the President of the Republic of Bashkortostan.
 After that he became director of the Department for Relations with the Federal Assembly of the Russian Federation and Political Parties.
 Since 2009, he has been a deputy head of the Presidential office on domestic policy.

 From 25 January 2017, Khabirov served as an acting head of the Krasnogorsk City District.
 From 28 March 2017 to 11 October 2018 worked as the Head of the urban district Krasnogorsk of the Moscow Oblast.

 Since October 2018, Khabirov was appointed as an acting head of Bashkortostan.
 Khabirov was officially elected to be the Head after the 2019 Head of the Republic of Bashkortostan election, winning 82% of the vote.